Office of National Security

 The Office of National Security (Korean: 국가안보실) assists the President of South Korea.
 It is led by a ministerial-level Director who is appointed by the President without nomination hearing at the legislature unlike other ministerial-level posts.
-Director often serves as the counterpart of National Security Advisor of the United States.
-Moreover, Director serves as the chairperson of the standing committee of National Security Council, which is established by Article 91 of the Constitution and chaired by the President, whilst its first Deputy Director serves as the Council's secretary-general.
+The director often serves as the counterpart of National Security Advisor of the United States.
+Moreover, the director serves as the chairperson of the standing committee of National Security Council, which is established by Article 91 of the Constitution and chaired by the President, whilst its first Deputy Director serves as the Council's secretary-general.

 History

-Similar organisation was established during Roh Moo-hyun administration but was abolished by Roh's successor, Lee Myung-bak.
+The very first attempt to install a control tower to oversee the national security issues within South Korean government was initiated in Roh administration.
+The prototype organisation was established during Roh Moo-hyun administration but was abolished by Roh's successor, Lee Myung-bak.
 In 2013 the following Park Geun-hye administration established the Office to revive the organisation which oversees national security affairs and supports National Security Council.
 President Moon Jae-in restructured the Office and expanded its functions.
 Under President Moon, the first deputy dealt with security affairs whilst its second deputy foreign affairs and Inter-Korean relations.
 Under Moon's successor, Yoon Suk-yeol, deputies' roles have been reversed.

+The Office of National Security often holds emergency meetings when North Korea launches ballistic missiles or shows hostile and belligerent movements towards South Korea.

+Organisation

+This is the organization of the National Security Bureau with the names of the current senior officials placed in each position.